1999AZZAR/wikipedia-mcp-server/README.md

 - **Search**: `GET /search?q=QUERY&limit=N&filter=FILTER` for article search with optional title filtering.
 - **Page Fetch**: `GET /page/:title` to retrieve parsed HTML and section data for a given page.
+- **Page Fetch by ID**: `GET /pageid/:id` to retrieve parsed HTML and section data for a given page ID.
 - **Configurable LRU Cache** to speed up repeated requests (`CACHE_MAX`, `CACHE_TTL`).
 - Written in **TypeScript** with full type safety.